Scroll Top

-In recent years, research is showing a relationship between insulin resistance and the breakdown of neuron functionality in the brain.
+In recent years, research has demonstrated a connection between insulin resistance and the deterioration of neuronal function in the brain.
 This brain/insulin connection has created the clinical research term “Type 3 Diabetes,” the newest name for Alzheimer’s Disease.
 I wondered how we got the name Alzheimer’s for this malady.
 Who would want their name attached to something that sends goosebumps up your body at the mention of it?
 Here is the original Alzheimer’s story.

 Auguste Deter’s Story

-In the 1890s, Germany’s Auguste Deter, age 50, began to lose her memory, lose her sense of time, and lose herself.
-Because of her paranoid delusions, trance-like states, and screaming episodes, she was confined to Frankfurt’s Irrenschloss known as “Castle of the Insane” in 1901.
+In the 1890s, Germany’s Auguste Deter, then 50 years old, began to lose her memory, her sense of time, and her sense of self.
+Because of her paranoid delusions, trance-like states, and screaming episodes, she was confined to Frankfurt’s Irrenschloss, known as “Castle of the Insane,” in 1901.
 Mrs. Deter was not only bewildered most of the time, but she was keenly aware of her predicament.

 “I have lost myself,” summed up her situation.
 Yet, some of Deter’s responses were perfectly logical.
 When asked, “Where is your bed?”
 Auguste replied, “Where it should be.”